21 Music : label digital ! Music Ahead !

 21 Music is a newly created and exclusively digital record label.
 The recording industry market is evolving which means we have the urgent need to anticipate all the changes that are happening in the music business and to look ahead to the future.
 21 Music is a flexible and open minded record label.
 21 Music is available for both download and streaming anywhere in our digital planet.

-Orchestre d'Auvergne Live
+Orchestre national d'Auvergne Live

-The Orchestre d’Auvergne is the first in France to launch its own digital label, 100% digital label, available on all digital download and streaming platforms around the world.
+The Orchestre national d’Auvergne is the first in France to launch its own digital label, 100% digital label, available on all digital download and streaming platforms around the world.
 While embracing this increasingly popular way of enjoying music, the orchestra seeks to develop and build on its long history of recordings for CD and other media.

-The Orchestre d’Auvergne will offer in 2019 a selection of recordings of concerts recorded live at the Opera-Theatre in Clermont-Ferrand, or on tour, under the direction of Roberto Forés Veses, its musical director.
+The Orchestre national d’Auvergne will offer in 2019 a selection of recordings of concerts recorded live at the Opera-Theatre in Clermont-Ferrand, or on tour, under the direction of Roberto Forés Veses, its musical director.
 Music lovers can relive the emotion of the concert or discover these live performances.